 Climate Positive Workforce

-My business is a member of Ecologi, an organisation who plant trees to offset the carbon footprint of my workforce.
-See how many trees have been planted by ML Jewellery here.
-Additionally a tree is planted for every single piece of jewellery sold through my website.
+Since September 2020 my business has been a member of Ecologi, an organisation who I pay monthly to plant enough trees to offset the carbon footprint of my workforce.
+Additionally a tree is planted for every piece sold through my website.